Generic name: PEGFILGRASTIM 6mg in 0.6mL

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

 The recommended dosage of Neulasta is a single subcutaneous injection of 6 mg administered once per chemotherapy cycle.
 For dosing in pediatric patients weighing less than 45 kg, refer to Table 1.
 Do not administer Neulasta between 14 days before and 24 hours after administration of cytotoxic chemotherapy.

-Neulasta is administered subcutaneously via a single prefilled syringe for manual use or for use with the On-body Injector for Neulasta which is co-packaged with a single prefilled syringe.
+Neulasta is administered subcutaneously via a single-dose prefilled syringe for manual use or for use with the On-body Injector for Neulasta which is co-packaged with a single-dose prefilled syringe.
+Use of the On-body Injector for Neulasta is not recommended for patients with Hematopoietic Subsyndrome of Acute Radiation Syndrome.
 Use of the On-body Injector for Neulasta has not been studied in pediatric patients.